SoenkevL/EEGAnalyzer-SciCo/README.md

 ## Installation with example (Development)
 ### 1. Follow the installation instructions
 Make sure you have installed the package as described above.
+If you decide you install the package via pip and not from source please make sure you get the folder example from the github and add it to your current project.

 ### 2. Prepare example data directory structure